Authored by the expert who managed and guided the team behind the Italy Property Pack

 What property types resell fastest in Turin in 2026?

-As of early 2026, the property types that resell fastest in Turin are one and two-bedroom apartments in well-connected residential districts like San Donato, Parella, Borgo San Paolo, Santa Rita, and Lingotto.
+As of early 2026, the property types that resell fastest in Turin are 1 to 2 bedroom apartments in well-connected, everyday neighborhoods like San Donato, Parella, Borgo San Paolo, Santa Rita, and Lingotto, because these are the sizes and locations where the pool of potential buyers (young professionals, small families, and investors) is largest.

-The typical time on market to sell a property in Turin is around 100 to 110 days according to recent Tecnocasa research, though well-priced move-in ready units often sell significantly faster.
+The typical time on market to sell a property in Turin is around 104 days (roughly 3.5 months) based on Tecnocasa's mid-2025 research, though well-priced apartments in good condition can move noticeably faster than that average.

 If you're interested, we cover all the best exit strategies in our real estate pack about Turin.